AlexanderChapkovski/testCalcApp/README.md

 # Running tests
 This project uses NodeJS( Node 14+ ) and NPM and Cypress.
 Run `npm install` to install dependencies.
+- To open cypress test runner, run `npx cypress run` (It runs staging env by default)
 - To run the tests in production environment, run `npm run test-production`
 - To run the tests in staging environment, run `npm run test-staging`